pdgilbert/EgFreeCAD/source/Primitives/circle.rst

    testNotEqual(c, c2)

-This circle is at origin,
-normal to z axis.
+This circle is centered at the origin and is on the plane normal to z axis.
 A circle has one edge and no faces, properties that can be checked.